rolandrgarceau/wxpython-basics/build-resources/sizers.md

 If the second parameter is 0, i.e. the control will not be resized, the third parameter may indicate if the control should be centered horizontally and/or vertically by using wx.ALIGN_CENTER_HORIZONTAL, wx.ALIGN_CENTER_VERTICAL, or wx.ALIGN_CENTER (for both) instead of wx.GROW or wx.SHAPED as that third parameter.

 You can alternatively specify combinations of wx.ALIGN_LEFT, wx.ALIGN_TOP, wx.ALIGN_RIGHT, and wx.ALIGN_BOTTOM.
 The default behavior is equivalent to wx.ALIGN_LEFT | wx.ALIGN_TOP.
 One potentially confusing aspect of the wx.Sizer and its sub-classes is the distinction between a sizer and a parent window.
 When you create objects to go inside a sizer, you do not make the sizer the object's parent window.
 A sizer is a way of laying out windows, it is not a window in itself.
-In the above example, all six buttons would be created with the parent window being the frame or window which encloses the buttons -- not the sizer.
-If you try to create a visual element and pass the sizer as the parent window, your program will crash.
+This has similar functionality to what the original Frames did when introduced in VB6 pre 2006 if that tells you how long I've been paying attention.
+About long enough the squirrel took to write that sentence:) In the above example, all six buttons would be created with the parent window being the frame or window which encloses the buttons -- not the sizer.
+If you try to create a visual element and pass the *sizer as the parent window*, your program will crash.

 Once you have set up your visual elements and added them to a sizer (or to a nested set of sizers), the next step is to tell your frame or window to use the sizer.
 You do this in three steps:
 ```py